-We have in-licensed certain intellectual property rights relating to H3R antagonists from Arena, and we may license intellectual property rights from others in the future.
-If, for any reason, our license agreement with Arena or any future licensor is terminated or we otherwise lose the rights associated with such license, it could adversely affect our business.
-Our license agreement with Arena imposes, and any future collaboration agreements or license agreements we enter into are likely to impose, various development, commercialization, funding, diligence, sublicensing, insurance, patent prosecution and enforcement or other obligations on us, as well as milestone, royalty, annual maintenance and other payment obligations.
-If we breach any material obligations, or use the intellectual property licensed to us in an unauthorized manner, or if, in spite of our efforts, a collaborator or licensor concludes that we have materially breached our obligations under such agreement, we may be required to pay damages and the licensor may have the right to terminate the license, which could result in us being unable to develop, manufacture and commercialize products that are covered by the licensed technology or having to negotiate new or reinstated licenses on less favorable terms, or enable a competitor or other third party to gain access to the licensed technology.
+We have in-licensed some intellectual property rights, including specific intellectual property rights relating to H3R antagonists, and we may license other intellectual property rights in the future.
+If, for any reason, any license agreement is terminated or we otherwise lose the rights associated with such license, it could adversely affect our business.
+Any collaboration agreement or license agreement we have entered into, or are likely to enter into, imposes or is likely to impose, various development, commercialization, funding, diligence, sublicensing, insurance, patent prosecution and enforcement or other obligations on us, as well as milestone, royalty, annual maintenance and other payment obligations.
+If we breach any material obligations, or use the intellectual property licensed to us in an unauthorized manner, or if, in spite of our efforts, a collaborator or licensor concludes that we have materially breached our obligations under such agreement, we may be required to pay damages and the licensor may have the right to terminate the license, which could result in us being unable to develop, manufacture, have manufactured, and commercialize products that are covered by the licensed technology or having to negotiate new or reinstated licenses on less favorable terms, or enable a competitor or other third party to gain access to the licensed technology.
 Additionally, if any future license agreement includes a sublicense from a third party who is not the original licensor of the intellectual property at issue, then we must rely on our direct licensor to comply with its obligations under the primary license agreements under which such licensor obtained rights in the applicable intellectual property, where we may have no relationship with the original licensor of such rights.
-If such a licensor fails to comply with its obligations under its upstream license agreement, including due to the impact of the COVID-19 pandemic on its business operations, the original third-party licensor may have the right to terminate the original license, which may terminate our sublicense.
+If such a licensor fails to comply with its obligations under its upstream license agreement, including due to the impact of the COVID-19 pandemic on its business operations, the original thirdparty licensor may have the right to terminate the original license, which may terminate our sublicense.
 If this were to occur, we would no longer have rights to the applicable intellectual property unless we are able to secure our own direct license with the owner of the relevant rights, which we may not be able to do on reasonable terms or at all, or such license may be non-exclusive, thereby giving our competitors and other third parties access to the same technologies licensed to us.
 Any such events may impact our ability to continue to develop and commercialize our current and any future product candidates incorporating the relevant intellectual property.